getpelican/pelican/README.rst

 Pelican is a static site generator, written in Python_.

-* Write content in reStructuredText_ or Markdown_ using your editor of choice
+* Compose content in Markdown_ or reStructuredText_ using your editor of choice
-* Includes a simple command line tool to (re)generate site files
+* Simple command-line tool (re)generates HTML, CSS, and JS from your source content
 * Easy to interface with version control systems and web hooks
 * Completely static output is simple to host anywhere